 Consumption, possession, distribution, or sale of alcoholic beverages in violation of the law or University Policy.
 Prohibited behaviors include:

-- This includes policies specifically written for students living in the Residence Halls.
+• This includes policies specifically written for students living in the Residence Halls.
+Unclaimed alcoholic beverages found in a residence hall room will be the responsibility of the room occupants.
 See Rules F.1 and F.2 for more information.

 Consumption, possession, distribution, or sale of drugs, possession of drug paraphernalia, distribution of prescription medications and possession or consumption of prescriptions that are not prescribed to you in violation of the law or University Policy.
 Substances that may be detrimental to health, even though not subject to state and federal laws are included in this policy.
 Prohibited behaviors include:

-- This includes policies specifically written for students living in the Residence Halls.
+• This includes policies specifically written for students living in the Residence Halls.
+Unclaimed drugs or drug paraphernalia found in a residence hall room will be the responsibility of the room occupants.
 See Rules F.1 and F.2 for more information.

 The use of tobacco is prohibited on campus